 The third principle is radiance.
 Radiance is the most ambiguous of the three, but it might be the one trait that is most important for beauty.
 We have all seen things that manifest proportion and wholeness, yet we are not drawn to those objects.
 Radiance is the quality of an object that makes us want to continue perceiving it.
 The image Aquinas has in mind here is light.
 A radiant object shines before us.
 This doesn’t necessarily have to be actual light.
 Radiance might involve real light, but it is also metaphorical for the quality that captures our attention and holds onto it.

-Aquinas presented these three conditions of beauty, but I believe they could be conditions (or principles) of design more generally.
+Aquinas presented these three as conditions of beauty, but I believe they could be conditions (or principles) of design more generally.
 Good design involves aesthetics.
-Since people already consider these 3 principles (perhaps, using different terminology), I thought it might be helpful to show that certain design principles have roots all the way back to the Medieval period.
+Since people already consider these three principles (perhaps, using different terminology), I thought it might be helpful to show that certain design principles have roots back to the medieval period.